MelonKony/webdev/content/utopia/vekllei/_index.md

 Vekllei sponsors tourism abroad via the Social Government Bank, which allows Vekllei people to withdraw superannuated cash savings for tourism and travel abroad.

-## 6. Demographics
+## Demographics

 {{< hint panel >}}
-**The story of Vekllei** is a story of rebirth, and no better is this exemplified than in the country's cultural *Aliyah* after the Atomic War.
-Vekllei is an ancient country rediscovering itself and its people, and in the rapid development of the postwar Floral Period we find novel and exciting shifts in how Vekllei people talk, behave, and look.
+***The story of Vekllei*** *is a story of rebirth, and no better is this revealed than in the country's cultural *Aliyah* after the Atomic War.
+Vekllei is an ancient place rediscovering itself and its people, and in the rapid development of the postwar Floral Period there are novel shifts in how Vekllei people talk, behave, and look.*
 {{< /hint >}}

-<span class="fc">V</span>
-**ekllei** has one of the highest population densities in the world, skewed largely by the populous Capital Region.
+**Vekllei has one of the highest population densities in the world**, skewed largely by the populous Capital Region.
 Vekllei considers itself a city-state, and to this end fosters "commonhoods", represented by *common practice*, *common work* and *common landscape*.
 Although Vekllei has been settled for thousands of years, postwar advocation of *commonhoods* emphasises *landscape* in place of the historic *blood* in wake of Vekllei's growing migrant population and multiculturalism.
 Nearly 30% of Vekllei people were born overseas, though this number is trending down as immigration quotas (set by emigration) restrict inflow in recent decades.

 Vekllei is experiencing a slight demographic trend towards an older population, and the average age of the country stands at 35 years old.